This page tells you how you can make a complaint about:

 Complain to the eSafety Commissioner about offensive and illegal online content.

-If you have a complaint about what's in a newspaper, periodical, online news site or the website of these publications:
+If you have a complaint about what's in a newspaper, periodical, online news site or the website of a publication:

 - first, approach the editor or other representative of the publication

-- if you aren't satisfied with the result you may want to contact the APC.
+- if you aren't satisfied with the result you may, depending on the publication, want to contact either the APC or the IMC.

 Television and radio programs